 Wait… what is Mandela Day?

-When Nelson Mandela’s birthday [18 July] was declared Nelson Mandela International Day [in recognition of our former President’s commitment to human rights, conflict resolution and reconciliation]… and Nelson decided to use the opportunity to make a difference in our communities.
+When Nelson Mandela’s birthday [18 July] was declared Nelson Mandela International Day [in recognition of our former President’s commitment to human rights, conflict resolution and reconciliation]… Nelson turned it into an opportunity to make a difference.

 Why 67 Minutes for Mandela Day?

-Nelson wanted to utilise this opportunity, to encourage us all to give 67minutes… a minute for each year that he spent fighting for justice equality and human rights for all.
+But why 67 minutes?
+He’s asking us all to take1 minute for each year that he spent fighting for justice, equality and human rights for all.

 So how does Mandela Day apply to business?